 Introduction to Health Informatics (CS 6440) is designed so that students with a variety of backgrounds can gain basic proficiency in health informatics.
-Health informatics encompasses the application of computing to healthcare delivery; population and public health; community-based clinical research; and the potential for big data and analytics to transform the field.
+Health informatics encompasses the application of computing to: healthcare delivery; population and public health; community-based clinical research; and the potential for big data and analytics to transform the field.
 This is distinct from the related field of bioinformatics, which explores the role of computing in understanding the genomic and proteomic processes within cells.

-Minimum Technical Requirements
+Technical Requirements and Software

 - Browser and connection speed: An up-to-date version of Chrome or Firefox is strongly recommended.
 We also support Internet Explorer 9 and the desktop versions of Internet Explorer 10 and above (not the metro versions).
-2+ Mbps recommended; at minimum 0.768 Mbps download speed
+2+ Mbps is recommended; the minimum requirement is 0.768 Mbps download speed.

 All Georgia Tech students are expected to uphold the Georgia Tech Academic Honor Code.
 This course may impose additional academic integrity stipulations; consult the official course documentation for more information.